 The time between April and June represents the arrival of mango season when the gorgeous yellow fruits ripen in great numbers.
 By the middle of the season, there are often so many ripe mangoes that it becomes difficult to sell them all before they spoil!

-On our latest Mandalay Morning Ride our team unknowingly cycled into a mango-selling celebration!
+On a morning ride our team unknowingly cycled into a mango-selling celebration!
 AT this local festival, piles of mangoes were on sale and many different types of fruit were available for tasting.
 As in many other Asian countries, in Myanmar mangoes are not only eaten when ripened to sweetness, but also when still green and sour.
 Small unripe mangoes are often used for spicy mango salad or eaten with chili-salt.

 During a 2-week cycling trip through the Shan state, our team and customers had the honor to be invited to a birthday celebration in a Danu tribe.
 When we passed the sitting joyfully on blankets on the floor, they were as curious about us as we were about them, with this typical Burmese friendliness we were invited to join the festivities and rest for a moment.

 There are less than 1000 ‘Danu people’ and most of them live in the Shan state.
 The word danu comes from ‘donke’ and means great archer.
 The first settler of the Danu tribe were archers from Thailand, who sought to settle.
 Today the Danu are peaceful farmers.
 At the end of our short visit, our customers got a special blessing with holy water to wish them a safe journey and a healthy life.

 Joining us on a cycle tour in Myanmar?
 You may want to time it so your likely to catch some local Burmese festivals and celebrations, although it's highly likely you will any time of year!